Criminology & Justice Studies: Temporary Faculty (Ongoing)

 Open Until Filled

-The Department of Sociology at Humboldt State University invites applications for a part-time temporary position supporting a new major in Criminology and Justice Studies (CJS), as well as the Sociology major.
+The Department of Sociology at Humboldt State University invites applications for a part-time temporary positions supporting a the Criminology and Justice Studies (CJS), as well as the Sociology major.

 Working at HSU Sociology